broomburgo/Lenses-and-Prisms-in-Swift/Slides.md

 ### ?

 ^
-no good way to do this
+there is another optic to do this

----

-## What if lenses and prisms don't compose well?

 ---